Jordanm96/Group-Run/README.md

 [Specific Run Component](https://wireframe.cc/Azv2nM)

 ## Component Heirarchy
-I want a component that will have route to /specificrun.
 The homepage maps out all of the runs. (add an edit and delete button for each run) When you click on the run it will link to /specificrun which has all the info for that run on it